-After 1862, Sutton Park became popular Scene is Wyndley Pool (Sutton Coldfield Library Archives)
+After 1862, Sutton Park became popular Wyndley Pool (Sutton Coldfield Library Archives)

-Another major threat to the Park was avoided in 1865.
-The Birmingham Water Works Company had applied to build a plant for extracting large quantities of water.
-Bodington was one of a three-man delegation thanked for their "unwearied attention and invaluable assistance" after working hard to persuade Members of Parliament to vote down the Water Company's Bill.
+Another major threat to the Park was averted in 1865.
+The Birmingham Water Works Company had applied to build a plant for extracting very large quantities of water.
+Bodington was one of a three-man delegation thanked for their "unwearied attention and invaluable assistance" after lobbying hard and persuading Members of Parliament to reject the Company's Bill.
 (6)